Much Of The World Doesn't Trust President Trump, Pew Survey Finds

 The survey published Wednesday was conducted in 33 countries from the spring to early autumn of last year, after relations between the U.S. and North Korea had thawed somewhat but just as tensions were ratcheting up between Washington and Tehran.

-The nonpartisan Pew Research Center found that the percentage of those surveyed who expressed "no confidence" in Trump (64%) was a mirror image of the 64% who expressed confidence in former President Barack Obama in a survey published in June 2017.
+The nonpartisan Pew Research Center found that the percentage of those surveyed who expressed "no confidence" in Trump (64%) was a mirror image of the 64% who expressed confidence in President Barack Obama in a survey published in June 2017.

 In the earlier survey, favorable views of the United States dropped from 64% at the end of the Obama presidency to 49% when Trump became president.
 That "favorable" opinion of the U.S. had edged up to 54% in the report published Wednesday.